-Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
-We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses, as defined above.
+Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control over compliance that might be deficiencies, significant deficiencies or material weaknesses.
+We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses as defined above.

 We intend this report solely for the information and use of the management, the Board of Directors, federal awarding agencies, and pass-through entities.
-It is not intended for anyone other than these specified parties.
+We intend it for no one other than these specified parties.

-Mary Taylor
+Mary Saylor

-SCHEDULE OF FINDINGS OMB CIRCULAR A-133 § .505 DECEMBER 31, 2008
+SCHEDULE OF FINDINGS OMB CIRCULAR A-133 § .505 DECEMBER 31, 2009